 JJ smirked, "oh Dave, I don't think you really want to hear what the word on the street is about you."

-He chuckled as they got to his door, "yeah, probably not."
+"Yeah," he chuckled as they got to his door, "probably not."

 Though he had escorted her down the hall before she knew what was happening, it only took JJ a second to decide to sit up with Rossi for a few minutes.
 It wasn't that late yet so most likely he wouldn't be going straight to bed.